Success in Succession Planning

 Dr. Jana Matthews, founder and CEO of Boulder Quantum Ventures, is an expert on entrepreneurial leadership and business growth.
 Based in Boulder, CO, she works with founding entrepreneurs, CEOs, corporate executives and top teams to unlock their company's growth potential.
 In addition, Matthews consults with foundations, government agencies and corporations that help entrepreneurs.

-She has written six books, including the first two books in the Kauffman Center for Entrepreneurial Leadership series (co-authored with Katherine Catlin): Leading at the Speed of Growth: The Journey from Entrepreneur to CEO, and Building the Awesome Organization: Six Components that Drive Growth.
+She has written several books, including the first two books in the Kauffman Center for Entrepreneurial Leadership series (co-authored with Katherine Catlin): Leading at the Speed of Growth: The Journey from Entrepreneur to CEO, and Building the Awesome Organization: Six Components that Drive Growth.
 For more information, check out www.boulderquantumventures.com.

 comments powered by